Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Population Statistics of Halos within and surrounding the Milky Way

 Several baryonic mechanisms may alleviate the TBTF tension in SIDM~\citep{Zolotov12070007,Sawala151101098,Wetzel160205957}, including enhanced tidal stripping or complete disruption due to the Galactic disk, along with internal feedback for sufficiently massive systems.
 In particular, the former could be a dominant effect~\citep{Sawala151101098,Garrison-Kimmel170103792}.
 For example,~\cite{Robles190401469} showed that the inclusion of a disk can reduce the circular velocities of subhalos at $0.3~\kpc$ by $20\textup{--}30$\%, bringing CDM predictions into better agreement with the data.
 However, these authors also found that the least dense subhalos (among the most massive ones) tend to have the smallest pericentric distances from the Galactic center, inconsistent with the trend observed for the brightest MW satellites~\citep{Kaplinghat190404939}; we discuss this point further below.

 Our SIDM simulation demonstrates a much larger scatter for the most massive subhalos' rotation curves, underscoring the diversity of halo populations resulting from self-interactions.
-For SIDM subhalos with large pericentric distances of $r_{\rm p}\gtrsim75~{\rm kpc}$, circular velocity profiles are systematically shifted lower compared to CDM as a result of core formation and tidal stripping.
-For those with small pericentric distances of $r_{\rm p}\lesssim75~{\rm kpc}$, subhalos with a relatively large mass have lower circular velocities as well, but many low-mass subhalos have \emph{enhanced} velocity profiles due to core collapse (note that there are 9 deeply core-collapsed MW subhalos in our sample).
+For SIDM subhalos with large pericentric distances of $r_{\rm p}\gtrsim75~{\rm kpc}$, the circular velocity profiles are systematically shifted lower compared to CDM as a result of core formation and tidal stripping.
+For those with small pericentric distances of $r_{\rm p}\lesssim75~{\rm kpc}$, the subhalos with a relatively large mass have lower circular velocities as well, but many low-mass subhalos have \emph{enhanced} velocity profiles due to core collapse (note that there are 9 deeply core-collapsed MW subhalos in our sample).
 Since our SIDM simulation does not include a Galactic potential, we cannot make a concrete comparison with the data.
-Nevertheless, our SIDM model produces both core-forming and core-collapsed subhalos, resulting in a more diverse DM distribution than predicted in CDM, hence reproducing certain features of the data that are difficult to explain otherwise.
+Nevertheless, our SIDM model produces both core-forming and core-collapsed subhalos, resulting in a more diverse DM distribution than that predicted in CDM, hence reproducing certain features of the data that are difficult to explain otherwise.

 We further comment on the SIDM solution to the TBTF problem.
-Previous DM--only simulations of MW-like systems showed that the TBTF problem could be resolved due to SIDM core formation~\citep{Vogelsberger12015892,Zavala12116426}.
-However, detailed kinematic analyses of the classical MW satellites found that their inner densities are so diverse that the self-interacting cross section inferred from individual dwarfs can vary by one order of magnitude for core-forming subhalos~\citep{Valli171103502,Read180506934,Hayashi200712780}.
-More recently, SIDM simulations with a MW disk potential showed that the TBTF problem can actually be {\em over-solved} due to core formation and additional tidal stripping from the disk, if all subhalos are in the core-forming phase~\citep{Silverman220310104}.
-Our SIDM simulation predicts that some core-collapsed subhalos can have inner densities comparable to or higher than their CDM counterparts (see also~\cite{Turner201002924,Correa220611298}), a necessary condition for the model to pass the test in the presence of a MW disk potential.
+Previous DM-only simulations of MW-like systems showed that the TBTF problem could be resolved due to SIDM core formation~\citep{Vogelsberger12015892,Zavala12116426}.
+However, detailed kinematic analyses of the classical MW satellites found that their inner densities are so diverse that the self-interacting cross section inferred from individual dwarfs can vary by $1$ order of magnitude for core-forming subhalos~\citep{Read180506934,Valli171103502,Hayashi200712780}.
+More recently, SIDM simulations with an MW disk potential showed that the TBTF problem can actually be {\em oversolved} due to core formation and additional tidal stripping from the disk, if all subhalos are in the core-forming phase~\citep{Silverman220310104}.
+Our SIDM simulation predicts that some core-collapsed subhalos can have inner densities comparable to or higher than their CDM counterparts (see also~\citealt{Turner201002924,Correa220611298}), a necessary condition for the model to pass the test in the presence of an MW disk potential.